lumigo-io/opentelemetry-python-distro/README.md

 The `lumigo_opentelemetry` package additionally supports the following configuration options as environment variables:

 * `LUMIGO_TRACER_TOKEN`: [Required] Required configuration to send data to Lumigo; you will find the right value in Lumigo under `Settings -> Tracing -> Manual tracing`.
-* `LUMIGO_DEBUG=TRUE`: Enables debug logging
+* `LUMIGO_DEBUG=true`: Enables debug logging
 * `LUMIGO_DEBUG_SPANDUMP`: path to a local file where to write a local copy of the spans that will be sent to Lumigo; this option handy for local testing but **should not be used in production** unless you are instructed to do so by Lumigo support.
 * `LUMIGO_SECRET_MASKING_REGEX=["regex1", "regex2"]`: Prevents Lumigo from sending keys that match the supplied regular expressions.
 All regular expressions are case-insensitive.
 By default, Lumigo applies the following regular expressions: `[".*pass.*", ".*key.*", ".*secret.*", ".*credential.*", ".*passphrase.*"]`.
-* `LUMIGO_SWITCH_OFF=TRUE`: This option disables the Lumigo OpenTelemetry distro entirely; no instrumentation will be injected, no tracing data will be collected.
+* `LUMIGO_SWITCH_OFF=true`: This option disables the Lumigo OpenTelemetry distro entirely; no instrumentation will be injected, no tracing data will be collected.
+* `LUMIGO_REPORT_DEPENDENCIES=false`: This option disables the built-in dependency reporting to Lumigo SaaS.
+For more information, refer to the [Automated dependency reporting](#automated-dependency-reporting) section.

 ## Supported runtimes